buildtesters/buildtest/docs/build_subcommand/build_examples.rst

 --------------

 buildtest supports PGI compiler, which can be done by setting ``compiler:pgi`` in test configuration.
-Shown below is a **vecAdd** OpenACC example compiled with PGI compiler.
+Take a look at the `openacc/vecAdd.c_pgi.yml <https://github.com/HPC-buildtest/tutorials/blob/master/openmp/openacc/vecAdd.c_pgi.yml>`_ file in the tutorials repository for a **vecAdd** OpenACC example compiled with PGI compiler.

-.. command-output:: cat ${BUILDTEST_ROOT}/toolkit/suite/tutorial/openacc/vecAdd.c_pgi.yml
-   :shell:

 For this build we specify ``-acc`` in order to build the code for the accelerator device.
 In addition this code requires linking with math library so ``ldflags: -lm`` will set ``LDFLAGS="-lm"`` in the script and $LDFLAGS will be